Kurounin/Pagination/README.md

 --------

 + **Incremental subscriptions**.
 Downloads only what is needed, not the entire collection at once.
 Suitable for large datasets.
++ **Instant changes propagation**.
+Any document changes are instantly propagated, thanks to light-weight modifications of subscription mechanism.
 + **Local cache**.
 Uses [ccorcos:subs-cache](https://atmospherejs.com/ccorcos/subs-cache) to cache a maximum of 5 subscriptions, for 5 minutes.
 + **Easy integration**.
 The package works out of the box.
 Page changes are triggered by a single reactive dictionary variable.
 + **Multiple collections per page**.
 Each Pagination instance runs independently.
 You can even create multiple paginations for one collection on a single page.
 + **Bootstrap 3 compatible navigation template**.
 Blaze template for a bootstrap 3 styled paginator.
++ **Bootstrap 3 compatible navigation react class**.
+ReactJS class for a bootstrap 3 styled paginator.

 # Usage